anaclaudiaalferes/Data_Science_Portfolio/README.md

 2. Apply methods to extract information about the data.
 The techniques applied where: Pricipal Components Analysis; Clustering and Liner Regression.

 # Storing and Retriving Data Projects
-This folder contains different projects and Machine Learning methods are used in each of them.
+This folder contains different projects regarding the desing and construction of SQL Databases and Data warehouses as well as their ETL processes.

 ## BD Creation
 **Group Project for University**<br/>